lekhrajdinkar/02-spring/aws/04_network/01_ELB_ASG.md

 - Check AWS Activity history.
 - demo : create one and link with tg. count : `desired, min, max`.
 -  `immutable`, meaning you cannot modify them once they have been created.
+- ASG can have spot instance and can terminate them, on health check fail status

 ---
 ## C. ELB